JustinDFuller/betterinterview.club/README.md

 ## Data Types

+__Rules__
-_Note:_ If a type has a many-to-many assocation, the parent type will contain an array of child IDs.
-If a type of a many-to-one or a one-to-one assocation, the child will contain the parent ID.
+1. If a type has a many-to-many assocation, the parent type will contain an array of child IDs.
+Otherwise, the child will contain the parent ID.

-Example:
+2. Each data-type must eventually connect to a Company ID.

+__Examples__
   - A `Company` will have many `Person` assocations, but a Person will only have one company.
 The Person will contain the Company ID.
   - An `Interview` will have many `Feedback Question` assocations, and `Feedback Question`s may belong to many `Interview`s.
 The `Interview` type will contain an array of `Feedback Question` IDs.